Cambridge Healthtech Institute's 17th Annual

 Teemu T. Junttila, PhD, Principal Scientist, Translational Oncology, Genentech , Principal Scientist , Translational Oncology , Genentech

-The clinical activity of T cell bispecific antibodies (TCBs) in solid tumors remains limited.
+The clinical activity of T cell bispecific antibodies (TCBs) in solid tumours remains limited.
 Insufficient co-stimulatory signals are suspected to be a major factor contributing to the suboptimal efficacy.
-Tumor-directed co-stimulation offers a promising strategy to deliver localized co-stimulation while minimizing systemic toxicity.
+Tumour-directed co-stimulation offers a promising strategy to deliver localized co-stimulation while minimising systemic toxicity.
 While 4-1BB and CD28 are well-characterized co-stimulatory pathways, their relative efficacy in supporting TCBs remains unclear.
-We systematically compared 4-1BB and CD28 co-stimulation in the context of the HER2xCD3 TCB (runimotamab), using HER2-4-1BBL and HER2-CD28 tumor-targeted co-stimulatory agonists.
+We systematically compared 4-1BB and CD28 co-stimulation in the context of the HER2xCD3 TCB (runimotamab), using HER2-4-1BBL and HER2-CD28 tumour-targeted co-stimulatory agonists.

 Leveraging Single-Cell Technologies to Engineer the Immune System